mtumilowicz/java12-io-socket-client-server-workshop/README.md

     * if both the pool and queue are saturated, there is also a configurable rejection policy (error, running in client thread instead, etc.)
 * servlet 3.0 specification made it possible to write asynchronous servlets
-    * the idea is to decouple the processing request from the container thread
+    * decouples the processing request from the container thread
+    * most of the processing has nothing to do with the servlet request or response
     * whenever the application wants to send the response, it can do it from any thread at any point in time
-    * the original container thread that picked up the request might be already gone or it might be handling some other request
+    * the thread that picked up the request might be already gone or it might be handling some other request
-    * we just shifted the problem of thread explosion into a different place
+    * just shift the problem of thread explosion into a different place
     * application could begin responding slowly due to frequent garbage collection cycles and context switching
 * there are two common scenarios in which a thread associated with a request can be sitting idle
-    * the thread needs to wait for a resource to become available or process data before building the response - for example - an application may need to query a database or access data from a remote web service before generating the response
+    * the thread needs to wait for a resource to become available or process data before building the response, for example an application may need to query a database or access data from a remote web service before generating the response
-    * the thread needs to wait for an event before generating the response - for example - an application may have to wait for a JMS message, new information from another client, or new data available in a queue before generating the response.
+    * the thread needs to wait for an event before generating the response, for example an application may have to wait for a JMS message, new information from another client, or new data available in a queue before generating the response
-    * asynchronous processing refers to assigning these blocking operations to a new thread and retuning the thread associated with the request immediately to the container
+    * asynchronous processing refers to assigning these blocking operations to a new thread and returning the thread associated with the request immediately to the container
-    * although most of the processing has nothing to do with the servlet request or response
-    * this can leads to Thread Starvation – since our servlet thread is blocked until all the processing is done, if server gets a lot of requests to process, it will hit the maximum servlet thread limit and further requests will get Connection Refused errors
-* example:
-    * tomcat: 100 thread for processing requests + 100 container threads (business logic)
-    * netty: 4 threads in event loop + 100 container threads (business logic)

 ## http 1.1 and persistent connections
 * in HTTP 1.0, a connection between a Web client and server is closed after a single request/response cycle